Deltares/oss/UPGRADE-NOTES.md

 <p><code>&lt;Valve className=&quot;org.apache.catalina.valves.RemoteIpValve&quot; internalProxies=&quot;10\.128\.0\.1|10\.129\.0\.1|10\.130\.0\.1&quot; remoteIpHeader=&quot;x-forwarded-for&quot; requestAttributesEnabled=&quot;true&quot; protocolHeader=&quot;x-forwarded-proto&quot; protocolHeaderHttpsValue=&quot;https&quot;/&gt;</code></p>

 Where the value for 'internalProxies' should be updated to match that of the google cloud environment.

+<h2>Setup portal-ext.properties</h2>
+As of u77 it is required that the properties file contains entry:
+<code>company.default.web.id=liferay.com</code>
+This value must coincide with the 'webId' for the Company record of site 'oss.deltares.nl'

 <h2>Steps to initialize Docker instance</h2>
 - Remove any existing volumes